parafields/parafields/paper.md

 Furthermore, we acknowledge the fact that many Python users write scientific applications within Jupyter: Our fields render nicely as images in Jupyter and field generation can optionally be configured through an interactive widget frontend within Jupyter.

-# Applications

-*This could either be a single research application using this or a description of the problem class being solved with this*

 # Acknowledgments